Bre-ezy/to-do-list/README.md

-# to-do-list
+# Checklist
-Simple to to-do-list application
+Simple to checklist application